ypereirareis/docker-rabbitmq-ha-cluster/README.md

 Simply use one of the library or both in the mean time.

 ### Swarrot/SwarrotBundle

+Of course at this step, you must have followed the [startup instructions](#setup--start-stop-the-cluster).

+Check this blog post: http://blog.eleven-labs.com/fr/publier-consommer-reessayer-des-messages-rabbitmq/

 **With Swarrot we use a PULL/POLL strategy, consumers are not registered in RabbitMQ**